Lightning-AI/pytorch-lightning/docs/source/common/progress_bar.rst

     from pytorch_lightning.trainer.trainer import Trainer

+.. _progress_bar:

 Progress Bar
 ============

 Lightning supports two different types of progress bars (`tqdm <https://github.com/tqdm/tqdm>`_ and `rich <https://github.com/Textualize/rich>`_). :class:`~pytorch_lightning.callbacks.TQDMProgressBar` is used by default, but you can override it by passing a custom :class:`~pytorch_lightning.callbacks.TQDMProgressBar` or :class:`~pytorch_lightning.callbacks.RichProgressBar` to the ``callbacks`` argument of the :class:`~pytorch_lightning.trainer.trainer.Trainer`.

+Check out the :ref:`logging guide <../extensions/logging:Progress Bar>` for more information on how to log metrics and customize the progress bar.

+You could also use the :class:`~pytorch_lightning.callbacks.ProgressBarBase` class to implement your own progress bar.

 -------------